MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch1.md

 * Windows 10 SDK 10.0.18362.0 or later
 * Some basic C# programming ability
 * A HoloLens 2 device [configured for development](../../platform-capabilities-and-apis/using-visual-studio.md#enabling-developer-mode)
-* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019 LTS installed and the Universal Windows Platform Build Support module added
+* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019/2020 LTS installed and the Universal Windows Platform Build Support module added

 > [!IMPORTANT]
-> The recommended Unity version for this tutorial series is Unity 2019 LTS.
-This supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.
+> * This tutorial series supports both Unity 2019 LTS and Unity 2020 LTS.
+It supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.

 ## Creating and preparing the Unity project